kaldi-asr/kaldi/egs/formosa_speech/README.md

 "Formosa Speech in the Wild (FSW)" corpus is a Large-Scale database of Real-Life/Multi-Gene/Taiwanese Spontaneous Speech Collected and Transcribed from various sources which is organozed by Yuan-Fu Liao @ National Taipei University of Technology.

-The language habits of Taiwanese people are different from other Mandarin speakers (both accents and cultures).
-The current general-purpose automatic Mandarin speech recognition solutions are not suitable for supporting Taiwanese people's daily life.
-Therefore, in order to boost the development of Taiwan-specific speech recognition techniques.
+The main purpose of this project is to boost the development of Taiwan-specific speech recognition techniques.
 We will continue to release relateed corpora and baseline recips for everyone, especially for students.

 *  Her is the first wave of FSW corpus (NER: National Education Radio @ Taiwan)